gaggi/yahai/README.md

 	define prefix_your_device EnOcean ENOCEANID

-You can choose whatever prefix you want and define it in the configuration page of yaHAi later.
+You can choose whatever prefix you want and define it in the configuration page of yaHAi later or just leave it blank if you control the device directly.